 It also made Carpenter the hottest young director in Hollywood, although the relationship quickly soured after a series of costly flops.

-Halloween is a masterpiece of sustained tension and looming terror, notable for its pioneering use of Steadicam, brilliant simplicity – babysitters in peril! – and the sheer audacity of the direction.
+Halloween is a masterpiece of sustained tension and looming terror, notable for its pioneering use of Steadicam, brilliant simplicity – babysitters in peril from stalking bogeyman! – and the sheer audacity of the direction.

 There are plenty of violent incidents, but no lashings of pointless guts and gore.
 What Carpenter at his best did better than anyone, was create an atmosphere of dread in which lurked suggestions of even worse things to come.